Admission Volunteers (OVAL)

-If alumni interviewing is not being offered in your area, there may be other volunteer admission activities in your area.
+If the alumni interview program is not yet offered where you live, there may be other volunteer admission activities in your area.
 We encourage all alumni interested in volunteering to register.

 The optional interview is designed to be a casual, comfortable conversation between an alumnus/a and an applicant.
-After an interview is completed, the interviewer will submit a report which will become part of the applicant's file.
+Following an interview, the interviewer will submit a report which will become part of the applicant's admission file.

 The interview report provides a supplementary perspective on the applicant that the Admission Committee will consider as one piece among many in the holistic review process.

-Applicants who do not interview, whether by choice or due to program limitations, will not be adversely affected, and their applications will be considered complete without an interview.
+Applications for students who do not interview, whether by choice or due to program limitations, will be considered complete without an interview.

 14. My son/daughter or sibling will be applying to Stanford in the next couple of years.
 Am I eligible to be an alumni interviewer?

-If your child or sibling is in the last year of high school (regardless of whether he/she plans to apply to Stanford), we require that you suspend your OVAL volunteer activities until the application and decision process is complete.
-If you are already an OVAL member, please go to the Volunteer Login portal and update your OVAL profile to reflect your change in eligibility status.
+If your child or sibling is in the last year of high school (regardless of whether he/she plans to apply to Stanford), we require that you suspend your OVAL volunteer activities through the full Stanford admission cycle.
+OVAL volunteers should update their eligibility status on their My OVAL Profile via the Volunteer Login portal.

 15. My son or daughter will be applying to Stanford this year and he/she does not attend high school in an interview area.
 Can he/she still have an alumni interview?